-The School of Criminal Justice will allow up to 24 transfer credits of related coursework from appropriate Master of Arts or Master of Science degree programs.
+The School of Criminal Justice will allow up to 40% of SCJ required course credits (15 credits) from appropriate Master of Arts or Master of Science degree programs.
 These can include transfers that replace required courses in the program, but with particularly close evaluation for continuity of content.
 Courses may be considered for transfer credit after completing at least 12 credits with grades of (B) or better in the School of Criminal Justice and with the following stipulations:

-- The student must have earned a B or better in the course being transferred, and neither Pass nor Satisfactory is acceptable. - The course may not include work for a thesis, independent study, or research. - Courses must normally form a part of the student's program in his or her field of concentration. - Courses must normally have been taken during the six-year period prior to the comprehensive examination.
+- The student must have earned a B or better in the course being transferred, and neither Pass nor Satisfactory is acceptable. - The course may not include work for a thesis, independent study, or research. - Courses must normally form a part of the student's program in his or her field of concentration. - Courses must normally have been taken during the five-year period prior to admission to the program.